Container King Owner

 1. Standard Shipping Container Costs

-Yes, you can swim in one.
-Shipping container pools are trending as a stylish, cost-effective alternative to traditional in-ground pools.
+Yes, you can turn a container into a pool—and it’s becoming a popular alternative to traditional in-ground pools.

 3. Shipping Container Home Costs

-Keep in mind: insulation, plumbing, and electrical work aren’t included in the base price.
-The more complex your layout, the higher the cost.
+Keep in mind that basic pricing usually doesn’t include insulation, plumbing, electrical, or interior finishes.
+The more complex the layout, the higher the final cost.

 4. Shipping Container Moving Costs